 A Suitcase: Nomatic Carry-On Pro

 Backpacks not your thing?
 That’s ok.
 Our friends at Nomatic are back again with a great alternative to their badass Travel Bag; the Nomatic Carry-On Pro.

 This suitcase is ultra-durable, sleek, and comes with a handy tech compartment for transporting your laptop and other electronic bits.
 Nomatic has been an industry leader when it comes to travel gear and that reputation is reflected in the quality build design and functionality of the Carry-On Pro suitcase.
 It’s also black and stylish so you will it in in Italy very well.

 Check out our Nomatic Carry-On Pro review to learn more about this epic suitcase.

-This camera is not a camera for total amateurs per se.
-It does deliver pro-quality photographs and video if you are an aspiring content creator.
-Think of a camera purchase like this as a long term investment that will have you taking epic shots well beyond your time exploring Italia.
+Think of a camera purchase like this as a long term investment that will have you capturing epic shots well beyond your t exploring here.

 What To Pack For Italy: Personal Gear